 Why do pets experience dental pain?

-According to the American Veterinary Dental Society, over 70% of cats have signs of dental disease by the time they reach 3 years of age.
+According to numerous studies, between 80 and 89% of dogs have signs of dental disease by the time they reach 3 years of age.
 While you may think of dental disease as being primarily a cosmetic issue, the truth is that dental disease can also be painful for pets.
 Inflammation of the gums (gingivitis) can be uncomfortable on its own, while some pets may have more serious issues such as fractured teeth, tooth root abscesses, and oral tumors.

-What are the signs of dental pain in cats?
+What are the signs of dental pain in dogs?

-Dental pain in cats may take on a wide variety of appearances, depending on the degree of pain and the cat’s personality.
+Dental pain in dogs may take on a wide variety of appearances, depending on the degree of pain and the dog’s personality.

-In some cases, an affected cat may not show any outward signs of pain.
-Dental pain may only be apparent on a veterinary exam, when the veterinarian or veterinary technician uses a dental probe to apply pressure around the root of the tooth.
+In some cases, an affected dog may not show any outward signs of pain.
+Dental pain may only be noticeable on a veterinary exam when your veterinarian or veterinary technician uses a dental probe to apply pressure around the root of the tooth.

-In some cases, however, you may observe signs of oral pain at home.
+In other cases, however, you may observe signs of oral pain at home.
 These signs may include:

 - decreased interest in eating dry food